Renal involvement in diabetes mellitus type I or II

 A 0% rating requires: Rate as renal dysfunction..
 A 100% rating requires: Requiring regular dialysis, or precluding more than sedentary activity from one of the following: persistent edema and albuminuria; BUN more than 80mg%; creatinine more than 8mg%; or, markedly decreased function of kidney or other organ systems, especially cardiovascular..
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Renal involvement in diabetes mellitus type I or II qualify for TDIU (Total Disability Individual Unemployability)?
+Can Renal involvement in diabetes mellitus type I or II qualify for TDIU?

-What evidence do I need to establish service connection for Renal involvement in diabetes mellitus type I or II?
+What evidence supports a higher rating for Renal involvement in diabetes mellitus type I or II?

-What is the C&P exam like for Renal involvement in diabetes mellitus type I or II?
+What happens at the C&P exam for Renal involvement in diabetes mellitus type I or II?

 Get a Personalized Rating Analysis